Azure-Samples/miyagi/README.md

 # Project Miyagi - Financial coach

 >  “start with the customer experience and work backwards for the technology” - Steve Jobs
+>
+>  "Systems with AI will replace systems without AI"

 This repository demonstrates the art of the possible as you modernize and transform your applications with AI.
 Project Miyagi is embedded with intelligence and built on a scalable event-driven architecture,